Frequently Asked Questions for

 Are the specific supplements recommended in the meal plan required or can I get a different brand?

 The supplement brands suggested are some of the best, However, if you aren't able to get those brands, make sure the supplement ingredients are organic and sourced well when purchasing other brands.
 The vitamin and mineral supplements need to have the same serving amounts on the label.
-Example: the "IU", "mcg", or "gram" needs to be the same as the brands I recommend in the Amazon link.
+For example, the "IU", "mcg", or "gram" needs to be the same as the brands I recommend in the Amazon link.

 Can I freeze the vegetables/fruit?